techkek/statsfmtgbot/README.md

    ```

 3. Configure the bot:
-   - Rename `config.py.example` to `config.py`.
-   - Update the configuration file with your bot token and other settings.
+   - Edit config.py with your token

 ## Running the Bot